 Hotel staff are polite and professional, happy to help you with directions to places on information on where to eat.
 Rooms come with great quality free wi-fi (yassss!) and there is a restaurant on-site which I’m told is great, though I never visited myself.

 We absolutely loved our stay at Hotel Century Southern Tower, will definitely stay there again and would recommend it to our friends and family as the best place to stay in Tokyo.
-It offers large, comfortable rooms in a fantastic location and makes your trip to Tokyo that little bit more special.
+It offers large, comfortable rooms in a fantastic location and makes your trip to Tokyo a little bit more special.